Automattic/vip-code-samples/60-query-optimization/README.md

 ) AND wp_posts.post_type = 'post' AND ((wp_posts.post_status = 'publish')) GROUP BY wp_posts.ID ORDER BY wp_posts.post_date DESC LIMIT 0, 10
 ```

-The posts can be retrieved with:
+And the posts can be retrieved with:

 ```
 /* ✅ This approach is correct. */
 $my_posts = $my_query->posts;
 ```

-However, if the following is used a second query will fire, and this query in addition to adding an unnecessary query, may break the intended query.
+However, if the following is used by mistake instead of the `posts` property, a second query will fire.
+This query in addition to adding an unnecessary query, may break the intended query.

 ```
 /* ❌ This approach is incorrect. */
 $my_posts = $my_query->get_posts();
 ```

-Would result in a second query with an extra under performant `LEFT JOIN`:
+In additional to the query fired from the constructor, the above example would result in a second query with an extra under performant `LEFT JOIN`:

 ```sql
 SELECT wp_posts.ID FROM wp_posts LEFT JOIN wp_term_relationships ON (wp_posts.ID = wp_term_relationships.object_id) LEFT JOIN wp_term_relationships AS tt1 ON (wp_posts.ID = tt1.object_id) WHERE 1=1 AND (